 While standing in the shower for long periods of time might feel really good, if your ultimate goal is to retain moisture (and lower your water bill in process), opt for showers in cooler water that lasts for a longer period of time.

-The reality is, hot water zaps our skin of a lot of the moisture that it needs.
+The reality is, that hot water zaps our skin of a lot of the moisture that it needs.
 Not only that but cold showers are good at energizing, increasing blood circulation, soothing itchy skin and even upping your metabolism levels.

 Listen, no one is saying that the temp has to be as cold as ice.
 Just opt for cooler than usual.
 Again, your skin will thank you for it.
 Plus, it can actually feel really refreshing after a hot summer's day.